Embodied Carbon Calculator

 Details view

 The Materials tab lists all the materials found in the file; selected materials participate in the calculation per unit for objects which use the material.
-Select all by clicking or deselect all by clicking .
-Search for a material by entering text in the search box to filter the list.
+Select all by clicking

-The Materials by Style tab lists the materials grouped by plug-in object styles.
+The Materials by Style tab lists the materials grouped by plug-in object types.
 Search for a style by entering text in the search box to filter the list.
 If you manage the materials by style, the material information added to the style returns the values, and the calculation occurs per unit for objects which use the style.

 The VECC